 WATER SOFTENER FOR HARD WATER, IRON & MANGANESE

-A water softener is effective in removing some of the most common contaminants found in private wells in Clinton (or in certain public water supplies).
+A water softener is effective in removing some of the most common contaminants found in private wells in Clinton.
 The main issues typically are hard water minerals magnesium and calcium as well as iron or manganese.
-Small amounts of these minerals can have large affects on your home’s water quality.
-The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million andfor manganese is .05 parts per million.
+The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 As you can see, these are very small amounts, but their affects can create quite an impact.
-Water softening will be very effective if you have hard water, iron or manganese in your water.

 Compare your test results to this chart: